uss-hopper/archive-react-spinup/README.md

-# React SpinUp
+# React SpinUp.
 ## Prerequisites.
 * `node`, `npm`, and `create-react-app` are installed.
 ## Adding React To an Existing Project.
 1. `cd` into the project and run `npx create-react-app app`.
-2. Rewrite the dependencies object in `/app/package.json`.
+2. Rewrite the dependencies object in `/app/package.json` with the content below.
 ```
   "@fortawesome/fontawesome-svg-core": "^1.2.17",
     "@fortawesome/free-solid-svg-icons": "^5.8.1",